 The contrasting scale of the retail and residential elements is addressed by grouping together the individual balconies within the residential scheme elevations to form larger components that complement the scale of the retail façade.
 CABE have expressed their dislike with this design approach describing the development as 'fortress like'.
 This position is not one which either Harrow Council officers or the GLA share.
-It is considered that the shop front to the proposed supermarket would provide a strong vista that would respond to the scale of the road system and other large buildings around it.
-The horizontal emphasis of the retail shop front is offset by the vertical form of the residential element above and tower to the side.
+It is considered that the shop front to the proposed supermarket would provide a strong vista that would respond to the scale of the retail shop front is offset by the vertical form of the residential element above and tower to the side.
 The proposed use of colours and timber would also give the building a distinctive character.